 There are several factors that will impact how your money grows in a Roth IRA, including how diversified your portfolio is, what is your timeline for retiring, and how much risk are you willing to take on.
 That said, Roth IRA accounts have historically delivered between 7% and 10% average annual returns.

 Let’s say you open a Roth IRA and contribute the maximum amount each year.
-If the contribution limit remains $6,000 per year for those under 50, you’d amass $83,095 (assuming a 7% interest rate) after 10 years.
+If the contribution limit remains $6,000 per year for those under 50, you’d amass $83,095 (assuming a 7% growth rate) after 10 years.
 After 30 years, you would accumulate over $500,000.

 On the other hand, if you decided to put your money in a savings account that didn’t yield interest, you would only have $60,000 after 10 years ($6,000 multiplied by 10).
 To calculate the growth of your contributions, check out SmartAsset’s free investment calculator.